konratp/uchicago-data-visualization/README.md

 The data we’re using comes from Jeff Sackmann’s GitHub page.
-In the [data folder](../data), there are two folders, one containing the data for the [men’s ATP](../data/atp), and one containing the data for the [women’s WTA](data/wta).
+In the [data folder](../data), there are two folders, one containing the data for the [men’s ATP tour](../data/atp), and one containing the data for the [women’s WTA tour](../data/wta).
 Both folders contain separate .csv files for matches (by year, starting in 1968/1980 for ATP and WTA, respectively) and rankings (by decade, starting in the 1970s/1980s for ATP and WTA, respectively).
 To learn more about the variables contained in the data